AdobeDocs/workfront.en/help/quicksilver/maestro/views/manage-the-timeline-view.md

 <!-- this list is almost identical to the one for the table view - update both-->

-* You can apply filters both in the table and timeline views.
+* You can apply filters both in the table and timeline views and they work independently from one another when applied to the same record type.

 * The filters are dependent on the view you select.
 Two timeline views of the same record type can have different filters applied to them.
+Two users looking at the same timeline view see the same filter that is currently applied.

 * You cannot name the filters you build and apply to a timeline view.

-* The filters you create are preserved and all users that can access Maestro view the record type timeline with the same filters applied as you when viewing the record type page in the same view.

-* Removing filters removes them from anyone accessing the same record type as you.
+* Removing filters removes them from anyone accessing the same record type as you and uses the same view you use.

 Adding filters in the timeline view is identical to adding filters in the table view.